Creating a Career Development Plan: Tips and Strategies

 - Specific self-development tasks

-- Books and publications relevant to your industry that provide more knowledge
+- Publishing and books that are relevant to your field that offer greater knowledge

 Implement Your Plan